 9. Vacuuming

-Vacuuming the adult beetles you see inside your house is a great way to eliminate them.
+If cucumber beetles accidentally enter sheds, greenhouses, or homes, you can vacuum the adult beetles that you see.
 Empty the vacuum into a sealable bag for disposal.

 11. Neem Oil

-This oil, derived from the seeds of the neem tree, has been proven to be an excellent natural insecticide.
+This oil, derived from neem seeds, has been proven to be an excellent natural insecticide.

 To use neem oil for cucumber beetles, mix 2 mL of organic liquid soap with 5 mL of neem oil and 1 liter of water.
 Shake well and spray the affected plants.